axelpale/yamdog/api.md

 <a name="yamdoggenerate"></a>
 ## [yamdog](#yamdog).[generate](#yamdoggenerate)(config)

-Generate the API documentation and save as Markdown document.
+Generate the API documentation and save as [Markdown](https://daringfireball.net/projects/markdown/) document.
 Internally uses [yamdog.parse](#yamdogparse), [yamdog.decorate](#yamdogdecorate), and [yamdog.render](#yamdogrender),
 in this order.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *config*
-  - object with properties
+  - an object with properties
     - *entry*
       - string, an absolute directory or file path.
 The location of the module to be documented.
 All relative require and import statements like `var lib = require('./lib')` are followed in the order they occur in the code.
 Absolute or named imports like `var _ = require('lodash')` and `import baz from 'foo/bar'` are skipped.
     - *output*
-      - string, an absolute path to the target file to generate.
-For example '/home/xeli/projects/yamdog/API.md'.
+      - a string, an absolute path to the target file to generate.
+For example `'/home/xeli/projects/yamdog/API.md'`.
     - *earmark*
-      - optional string, default is `@`.
+      - optional string, default is `'@'`.
 The earmark prefix to look for in the beginning of comment blocks.
 The matching blocks will be included to the docs.
 The rest of the line becomes the name of the doc block.
 The earmark is usually a character like `#` or `@` but can be longer.
     - *names*
       - optional array of string.
-Specifies a filter to include only the doc blocks with the name that begins with one of the names in the array.
+Specifies a filter to include only the blocks with a name that begins with one of the names in the array.
       - optional object of strings.
 Specifies a filter and a mapping from allowed names to their full names.
 This becomes handy if you feel it tedious to write long sequences of namespaces in your names like `foo.bar.baz.biz()` instead of `baz.biz()`.
 By setting names { baz: 'foo.bar.baz', ... } you still ensure that `baz.biz()` is treated and positioned in the doc as the full name would.
     - *title*
       - optional string, the document title and main heading.
 Default is `'API Documentation'`.